-"Audubon is a powerful distributed network of 23 state and regional offices, 41 nature centers, 23 sanctuaries, 454 independent chapters, and international partners throughout the hemisphere, with the knowledge and authenticity to care for birds, and the places they need, in communities across the country..."
+"Audubon is a powerful distributed network of 22 state and regional offices, 34 nature centers, 23 sanctuaries, 452 independent chapters, and international partners throughout the hemisphere.
+In addition, Audubon is currently in the process of establishing additional chapters at more than 150 college campuses across the United States..."

-Audubon's 454 independent chapters throughout the United States are not included in its audited consolidated financial statements "since such chapters are independent organizations," according to Note 2 of Audubon's fiscal 2017 audit.
-As such, these 454 independent chapters are not included in CharityWatch's rating of National Audubon Society.
+Audubon's 452 independent chapters throughout the United States are not included in its audited consolidated financial statements "since such chapters are independent organizations," according to Note 1 of Audubon's fiscal 2020 consolidated audit.
+As such, these 452 independent chapters are not included in CharityWatch's rating of National Audubon Society.

 Regarding nonfixed payments to officers, directors, trustees, key employees and highest compensated employees (Schedule J, Part I, Line 7):